Daniel Vogelbach: Seattle Mariners

-On March 25, 2019, the Mariners announced that Vogelbach had made their Opening Day roster.
-In 2019, he had a slash line of .208/.341/.439 with 30 home runs and 76 RBIs.
-He was thrown the highest percentage of curveballs of all American League batters (13.2%), and swung at the lowest percentage of all pitches of all major league batters (34.1%).
-Vogelbach represented the Mariners in the 2019 MLB All-Star Game on July 9.
+In 2018, Vogelbach split time between Seattle and Tacoma for the third consecutive year.
+He was on the Mariners roster for one week in April, a separate week in May, ten days in July, and, as in 2017, most of September, following the conclusion of the Triple-A season.
+He hit his first MLB home run on April 23, off Chris Hatcher of the Oakland Athletics, tagging another home run off the A's the next day.
+He finished the year with the Mariners batting .207/.324/.368 for Seattle in 102 plate appearances.
+He led the Rainiers with 20 home runs and 77 walks, with a .290 average in 84 games.

+Vogelbach made the Mariners' 2019 Opening Day roster.
+He represented the Mariners in the 2019 MLB All-Star Game.
+His on-base plus slugging was 33 percent better than the league average before the All-Star break, but he struggled after, hitting 34 percent worse than average.
+He ended 2019 batting .208/.341/.439 and led the Mariners with 30 home runs, 76 RBIs, and 92 bases on balls.
+He walked in 16.5 percent of plate appearances, in the top 2 percent of MLB.
+He was thrown curveballs more frequently than any American League batter and swung at the lowest percentage of pitches among major leaguers.

-On August 19, 2020, Vogelbach was designated for assignment by the Mariners after he began the season batting 5-for-53 (.094) in 18 games.
-Overall in parts of five seasons with Seattle, Vogelbach batted .196 with 36 home runs and 95 RBIs in 223 games.
+Less than one month into the shortened 2020 season, Vogelbach was designated for assignment by the Mariners on August 19, after he began the season batting 5-for-53 in 18 games.
+In parts of five seasons with Seattle, Vogelbach batted .196 with 36 home runs and 95 RBIs in 223 games.

 Toronto Blue Jays

 On August 23, 2020, the Toronto Blue Jays acquired Vogelbach for cash considerations.
-On September 1, 2020, Vogelbach was designated for assignment by the Blue Jays.
-At the time of his designation, Vogelbach only had 4 hitless at-bats for the Blue Jays.
+He was hitless for the Blue Jays in 5 plate appearances, with a walk and two strikeouts.
+On September 1, Vogelbach was designated for assignment by the Blue Jays.

 Milwaukee Brewers

-On September 3, 2020, Vogelbach was claimed off waivers by the Milwaukee Brewers.
-In 19 games with the 2020 Brewers, Vogelbach slashed .328/.418/.569 with four home runs.
-He returned to the Brewers for 2021.
-On June 23, he was placed on the 10-day injured list with a hamstring strain, was transferred to the 60-day injured list on August 22, and was activated on September 1.
-For the 2021 season, he slashed .219/.349/.381 with 9 home runs and 24 RBIs in 93 games.
+On September 3, 2020, the Milwaukee Brewers claimed Vogelbach off waivers.
+In 19 games with the Brewers, Vogelbach slashed .328/.418/.569 with four home runs, playing primarily at DH.
+He played in both Brewers' games in the 2020 National League Wild Card Series, hitting one double in five at bats.

+He returned to the Brewers for 2021, after agreeing with the team on a $1.4 million contract.
+On June 23, he was placed on the 10-day injured list with a hamstring strain, then transferred to the 60-day injured list on August 22.
+He was activated on September 1.
+In 2021, he slashed .219/.349/.381 with nine home runs and 24 RBIs in 93 games, playing 59 games at first base, 36 games as a pinch hitter, and 3 games as a DH.
+His arm strength was in the bottom 1 percent of major leaguers.
 On November 30, Vogelbach was non-tendered by the Brewers, making him a free agent.